OscarMtz/Getting_and_Cleaning_Data/Code Book.md

+CODE BOOK

-* Participants and Activities
+A) Participants and Activities

 These variables are used to identify the person performing activity of daily living (ADL) as well as the activity type.
--	Participants: the participant -Subject ID
+-	Participants: the participant -Subject ID.
+ID ranges from 1 to 30.
 -	Activity: string activity name:
- Walking
+   1) Walking
- Walking Upstairs
+   2) Walking Upstairs
- Walking Downstairs
+   3) Walking Downstairs
- Sitting
+   4) Sitting
- Standing
+   5) Standing
- Laying
+   6) Laying

-* Measurements on the mean and standard deviation.
+B) Measurements on the mean and standard deviation.

 There are 180 observations (30 subjects times 6 activities) and 81 columns (1 for participants, 1 for activity and 78 for aggregated features related to mean and std.
 The full list is: